Explorable explanation: Definition

 Some of the ideas Victor espoused in the essay occurred to him while during work with Al Gore on the app version of the 2009 book Our Choice.
 He had proposed that the app should contain interactive models, but this idea was rejected on the basis that all numerical values proposed regarding climate change needed to have a citation, and the interactive models would generate un-cited numbers.

 The term has since also been characterized as being about learning through play.
 The related term "active essays" was used by Alan Kay to refer to text-based explorable explanations, and a major goal of Squeak (the precursor to Scratch) was to allow for the creation of them.

 A few video games may be considered explorable explanations.
 For example, Sim City uses a complex city simulation that is intended to present issues that appear in real-world urban planning.
 Many other games in the simulation genre have a similar intention, although with many it is not a necessity that the simulation be scientifically accurate.
 In the puzzle genre, games such as Incredipede also involve interacting with systems with the intention of learning.
 Video games may not involve explanatory text or narration.

-Educational video games have an overlap with explorable explanations.
+Educational video games have an overlap with explorable explanations, summarized as:

 They are similar in that both involve a computer simulation that is visualized, and both have the intended goal that the audience learns something.
 However, in an educational video game, the simulation is not necessarily a simulation of the game's intended learning content.
 Instead, learning content in educational video games is usually put in a non-interactive form such as text or voiceover; the educational game then usually has some schedule whereby the audience alternates between seeing the text and, separately, playing a game, usually a game with mechanics from a standard genre, such as a platformer.

 Explorable explanations are also distinct from gamification, which has the stated intention of improving the structure of rewards in learning.
 An explorable explanation may or may not involve rewards, and most involve none.